Although a slight majority say they don’t have any

 Student loan debt is the second biggest source of debt, according to GoBankingRates.com.
 A third of younger millennials — 18 to 24 year-olds — owe $10,000 while older millennials, 25 to 24 years old, owe $15,000.
 Women often owe twice as much as men.
 Women, on average, owe $15,000, while men still need to pay back around $8,000.

 While most everyone thinks college is worth it and are willing to do anything to make sure they or their children can go, they may not be making the best money decisions for college, like paying for college on a credit card.
 Soon-to-be students think parents will pay for any college they want, regardless of cost, which could come back to hurt their families.
-BankingRates.com says even Gen Xers have student loan debt they’re still paying off, although the study didn’t specify whether the loans were their own or taken out for their kids’ education.
+BankingRates.com says even Gen Xers have student loan debt they’re still paying off.
+The study didn’t specify whether the loans were their own or taken out for their kids’ education though.

 While parents are more stringent about saving for college earlier and better than the generations before them, there is still a big divide on the best ways to save for college.